Our no move, no fee guarantee*

 Is 'no sale, no fee' the same as 'no move, no fee'?

-Yes - exactly the same thing.
+Yes. no sale, no fee and no move, no fee are exactly the same thing.
 No sale no fee is also sometimes described as 'no completion, no fee'.

 Why might a sale fall through?

 On average, 28% of property transactions fall through after acceptance of an offer. (source: Which?
 Survey 2016)

 There are numerous reasons why a sale or purchase, even after the solicitor has started the conveyancing process, might not progress to completion.